Retro-Logic/office-invaders/README.md

 ## Design Choices

 Font choices
--	Primary font used for Navigation is [VT323](https://fonts.google.com/specimen/VT323) was used in all areas of the main page as it is easy to read and complements retro game very well.
+-	Primary font used for navigation on the page is [VT323](https://fonts.google.com/specimen/VT323).
+It is used in all areas as it is easy to read and complements retro game very well.
 Same font was used in all other sections to keep the same style.

 Icons
--	Social Media Icons are added on the bottom right corner where user can find further Information and history of the game.
-Social Media Accounts are note created but show that the user will be able to click on the icons and find further details about the game there in the future.
+-	Social Media Icons ([Youtube](https://www.youtube.com/), [Facebook](https://www.facebook.com/), [GitHub](https://www.github.com/) and [LinkedIn](https://www.linkedin.com/feed/)) are added on the bottom right corner on the game boarder page where user will be able to find further Information and history of the game.
+Social Media Accounts are not created but show that the user will be able to click on the icons and find further details about the game there in the future.

 ## Colour scheme and styling